dafny-lang/dafny-gradle-plugin/README.md

 ## Documentation

-The plugin provides two tasks:
+The plugin provides four tasks, two of which are disabled by default:

 * `verifyDafny`, which verifes all Dafny code under the `src/main/dafny` directory.
+* `checkFormatDafny`, which fails if the formatting is incorrect (essentially a linter).
+Disabled by default.
+* `formatDafny`, which will re-format the source code.
+Disabled by default.
 * `translateDafnyToJava`, which translates Dafny code verified by `verifyDafny` to Java code, and ensures the result is also compiled together with the `main` Java source set.

-Both tasks are executed automatically as dependencies of tasks from the Java plugin, but can be executed manually as well.
+Enabled tasks are executed automatically as dependencies of tasks from the Java plugin, but can be executed manually as well.

 The plugin also embeds the built Dafny code in the resulting Jar file,